phucquoc-ng/phucquoc-ng/README.md

 - 🔭  I’m currently working on Flutter and Android.

-- 🌱  I’m currently learning Backend development
+- 🌱  I’m currently learning DevOps

 - 👯  I’m looking to collaborate on open-source projects.